 The ESG rating of the American financial services provider MSCI measures a company's resilience to long-term, industry-standard, material environmental, social and governance risks (ESG).
 Industry leaders and laggards are identified using a rule-based methodology and a benchmark.

 The ESG ratings range from Leader / Leader (AAA, AA), Average (A, BBB, BB) to Laggard / Laggard (B, CCC).

-In 2020 (July), RBI received the A rating in the MSCI ESG ratings.
+In November 2021 RBI received a rating of AA in the MSCI ESG Ratings assessment.

 The use by RBI of any MSCI ESG Research LLC or its affiliates (“MSCI”) data, and the use of MSCI logos, trademarks, service marks or index names herein, do not constitute a sponsorship, endorsement, recommendation, or promotion of RBI by MSCI.
 MSCI services and data are the property of MSCI or its information providers and are provided ‘as-is’ and without warranty.
 MSCI names and logos are trademarks or service marks of MSCI.

 Further information from Raiffeisen Bank International regarding ESG-Ratings at rbinternational.com →